Kingdom of Kongo: Military structure

 The kingdom's army consisted of a mass levy of archers, drawn from the general male population, and a smaller corps of heavy infantry, who fought with swords and carried shields for protection.
 Portuguese documents typically referred to heavy infantry, considered nobles, as fidalgos in documents.
 The bearing of a shield was also important, as Portuguese documents usually called the heavy infantry as adargueiros (shield bearers).
-The shields of the heavy infantry extended from the knees unto the neck of the soldier but this force lacked armor.
+The shields of the heavy infantry extended from the knees unto the neck of the soldier; this force lacked armor.
 Most shield bearers bore a "scimitar-shaped longsword" as described by military historian Wayne Lee.
 Shield bearers were limited by number and approximately 1000 were deployed in most Kongo armies.
-Some archers, especially those in eastern Kongo, used posion arrows.
+Some archers, especially those in eastern Kongo, used poison arrows.
 There is weak evidence to suggest revenue assignments paid and supported them.
 A large number, perhaps as many as 20,000, stayed in the capital.
 Smaller contingents lived in the major provinces under the command of provincial rulers.
 Kongo imported European arms such as swords into the military.
 In 1583, soldiers of the Mbamba province were armed with longswords similar to that of the Slavonians.
-Portuguese emissary Duarte lopez believed this sword "could cut a slave in two."
+Portuguese emissary Duarte Lopez believed this sword "could cut a slave in two."

 After 1600, civil war became far more common than inter-state warfare.
-The government instituted a draft for the entire population during wartime, but only a limited number actually served.
+The government instituted a draft for the entire population during wartime, with a limited number actually serving.
 Many who did not carry arms instead carried baggage and supplies.
 Thousands of women supported armies on the move.
 Administrators expected soldiers to have two weeks' worth of food upon reporting for campaign duty.
 Logistical difficulties probably limited both the size of armies and their capacity to operate for extended periods.
-Some Portuguese sources suggested that the king of Kongo fielded armies as large as 70,000 soldiers for a 1665 Battle of Mbwila, but it is unlikely that armies larger than 20–30,000 troops could be raised for military campaigns.
+Some Portuguese sources suggested that the king of Kongo fielded armies as large as 70,000 soldiers for a 1665 Battle of Mbwila; it is unlikely that armies larger than 20–30,000 troops could be raised for military campaigns.

 Troops were mobilized and reviewed on Saint James' Day, 25 July, when taxes were also collected.
 Subjects celebrated this day in honor of Saint James and Afonso I, whose miraculous victory over his brother in 1509 was the principal significance of the holiday in the Kongo.